jonnor/datascience-master/tip360/report.md

 The microphone requires 0.5mA, the microcontroller typically 0.25 mA in always-listening mode.
 Amplifier and other is estimated to 0.10mA.
-This leaves 0.15mA average as the energy budget for data transmission.
+With a 1mA total energy budget, this leaves 0.15mA average for data transmission.

 ![Bill of Materials](./images/bom.png)

 Total component cost is 84 USD, ~750 NOK.
 This is below the 1000 NOK target with some margin.

+\newpage
 ## Power source

 With a 1mA energy budget and minimum 1 year lifetime,